Floridians jam highways to flee Hurricane Irma

 Mandatory evacuations

-In Florida, mandatory evacuations were ordered for parts of Miami-Dade County, Broward County east of US 1, Palm Beach County, low-lying parts of Brevard County, and Monroe County, home to the Florida Keys.
+In Florida, mandatory evacuations orders included parts of Miami-Dade County, Broward County east of US 1, Palm Beach County, low-lying parts of Brevard County, and Monroe County, home to the Florida Keys.
 More than 30,000 people evacuated Monroe County alone, Scott said.

 Monroe County Administrator Roman Gastesi stressed to residents in the Keys they need to heed the evacuation order and leave.